Hybrid vans: all you need to know

 What are the disadvantages of a hybrid van?

 That’s especially true now that you’re likely to find that a hybrid van no longer meets the government’s plug-in van grant requirements.
 Up until March 2021, hybrid vans were eligible for discounts, but that’s no longer the case.
-Electric vans are still eligible, with a £2,500 discount on selected small vans and £5,000 grant for some larger vans.
+Electric vans are still eligible, with a £2,500 discount on selected small vans including the Citroën e-Berlingo, Nissan e-NV200 and Renault Kangoo E-Tech and a £5,000 grant for some larger vans including the Citroën e-Relay, Vauxhall Vivaro-e and Ford E-Transit.
 If they fit your business use patterns, they could end up costing little more (or possibly even less) than a hybrid or diesel alternative.
+We have a list of the best electric vans if you're interested in ditching petrol power altogether.

 It’s also worth remembering that the quoted electric range figures are based on empty vans; they won’t be so efficient when fully laden.
-Speaking of which, you’re likely to find that payloads and towing capacities for plug-in hybrid models are down on those of diesel vans, too.
+Speaking of which, you’re likely to find that payloads and towing capacities for plug-in hybrid models are lower than those of diesel vans, too.

 Best hybrid vans